mbasaglia/glaxnimate/docs/docs/contributing/documentation.md

 The documentation is created with [MkDocs](https://www.mkdocs.org/user-guide/writing-your-docs/).
 It lives under `/docs` in the source tree.

 ## Setup

-You need to install `mkdocs`
+You need to install some Python dependencies, it's recommended you do that using `virtualenv`.

-    pip install mkdocs
+To install them, you can run

+    make docs_depends_install

 ## Local development

 To run a local server that auto-refreshes when you make changes, run

-    mkdocs serve

-from the `docs` directory.
+    make docs_serve

 ## Building static site

 To genrate the HTML run

-    mkdocs build
+    make docs

-This will generate the files in `docs/site`.
+This will generate the files in `docs/site` in the CMake build directory.

 ## Making changes